 Stewart teaches privately as well as with Project Grace, a cost-free after school program inspired by the El Sistema orchestra program.
 Her student-centered approach allows opportunities for her students to be active participants in their own learning while providing fun and creative ways to tap into their natural curiosity and excitement for music.

-Stewart has received classical training under the tutelage of clarinetists Cris Inguanti, Francois Houle, Patricia Kostek, Keith Macleod, and most recently with Dr. Christine Carter, with whom she explored the topics of performance and educational psychology.
+Stewart has received classical training under the tutelage of clarinetists Mark Nuccio, Cris Inguanti, Francois Houle, Patricia Kostek, Keith Macleod, and finally Dr. Christine Carter, with whom she explored the topics of performance and educational psychology.